No winner in Tuesday’s Mega Millions drawing. Jackpot reaches $720 million

 No ticket for Tuesday’s Mega Millions drawing matched the white balls 19, 22, 31, 37, 54 and the gold Mega Ball 18.

-The new jackpot is Mega Million’s 7th largest-ever, the lottery said in a news release.
-On Monday, the nation’s other big lottery game — Powerball — also went without a winner, and its jackpot now stands at an estimated $1 billion, the third-largest ever for that game.
+The new jackpot is Mega Millions’ fifth largest, the lottery said in a news release.
+On Monday, the nation’s other big lottery game — Powerball — also went without a winner, and its jackpot now stands at an estimated $1 billion, the third largest for that game.

 For Mega Millions, the estimated $720 million jackpot in the next drawing would only be distributed to a winner who chooses an annuity paid over 29 years.
-Nearly all grand prize winners opt to take a cash payout, which for Tuesday night’s drawing was an estimated $369.6 million.
+Nearly all grand prize winners opt to take a cash payout, which for Friday night’s drawing is an estimated $369.6 million.

-The largest-ever Mega Millions jackpot was $1.537 billion won by an anonymous player in South Carolina on Oct.
+The largest Mega Millions jackpot was $1.537 billion won by an anonymous player in South Carolina on Oct.
 23, 2018.

 Despite the game’s long odds of 1 in 302.6 million, players continue to purchase tickets as the size of the grand prize grows.